Delta Air lines Logo

 Delta Air Corporation Logo 1930-1934

-In 1930, the company re-entered field spray aircraft and reverted to the original logo.
-Its new name, Delta Air Corporation, was written along the side edges of the triangle, and the free space below was occupied by the words “MONROE, LA” with a dot at the end.
+In 1930, the company re-entered the aerosol aviation market and returned to its original logo.
+The new name, Delta Air Corporation, was written along the sides of the triangle, and the space below it was filled with the words “MONROE, LA” with a dot at the end.

 1934 – 1951